ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 <br/>
 <br/>

-## Part One: Setup
+## Part 1: Setup

 Create a Java Project in Eclipse the same way you did with the Hello World lab.

-If you are starting a new workspace, remember to unselect the modules option when you create the project.
-Eclipse remembers your choices and uses those and the default for subsequent projects you create in that workspace.
+If you are starting a new workspace, remember to unselect the `modules` option when you create the project.
+- Eclipse remembers your choices and uses those and the default for later projects you create in that workspace.

 **Note:** Don't delete your work at the end of the lab, you will be adding to it in the next lab.